Skip subnavigation and go to article content

 You must submit electronic transcripts to both SOPHAS and to UC Berkeley.

-International Students: Please see more information about international student transcripts in the “Additional Application Instructions for International Students” section below.
+International Students: Please see more information about international student transcripts in the “Additional Application Instructions for International Students” section of this page.

 Submit OFFICIAL transcripts to SOPHAS